marancibia/marancibia.github.io/oml4py-adb/get-started-livelabs/get-started-livelabs.md

 	 ![Autonomous Database deployment type](images/deployment-type.png)

 6. For Database Configuration, select Always Free.
-For the Always Free option, the database configuration options - OCPU count, Storage, and Auto scaling are not available.
-You must upgrade to a paid account to avail of it.
+For the Always Free option, the database configuration options - OCPU count, Storage, and OCPU auto scaling nor Storage auto scaling are available.
+You must upgrade to a paid account to be able to choose it.

 	 > **Note:** You can create Always Free resources both in Free Tier and Paid accounts